jeffgbutler/TanzuWorkshops/tce-windows/Exercise04-Kpack.md

 You should be able to access the application at http://dotnet-sample.default.127-0-0-1.nip.io/

-Once you are finiahed experimenting, you can delete the service with the following command:
+Once you are finished experimenting, you can delete the service with the following command:

 ```shell
 kn service delete dotnet-sample